Business penetration testing stages

 Clean Up

-During this process, all data and configurations, including usernames and credentials, are restored to their original state.
-For example, the target system returns to its normal condition before testing begins.
+All configurations, including usernames and credentials, are restored to their original state, ensuring the system returns to its pre-test condition.

 Debrief and Re-test